ElenaPicazo/UB-Capstone-Project-2021/README.md

      Carlos López-Martínez, Ignacio Matías Montorfano, Elena Picazo Gurina, Adrià Valls Sánchez.

-# UB Capstone Project 2021 - Forecast Tourism in Barcelona 2021
+# Forecast Tourism in Barcelona 2021

 For this project, we will do an exploratory analysis of the variables that affect tourism regulary and data from the COVID-19 pandemic.
 We will develop different predictive models to make a prediction on the number of tourists that arrive to Barcelona on 2020 (year of the pandemic).
 We will also compare our predictions with the real values.